fuse-box/fuse-box/docs/builtin-plugins.md

 ## Babel plugin
-You can use babel plugin to transpile your code.
+The babel plugin is used to transpile code to different dialects of javascript.
-Make sure you have `babel-core` installed
+The npm `babel-core` package must be installed to use the babel plugin.

+For example, to transpile JSX, you can use this configuration:

 ```bash
 npm install babel-core babel-preset-es2015 babel-plugin-transform-react-jsx
 ```
-For example. to transpile JSX, you can use this configuration.
 ```js
  plugins: [
     fsbx.BabelPlugin({